louthy/language-ext/README.md

     Assert.IsTrue(array[4] == 5);
 ```

-_Note, this isn't the strict definition of `cons`, but it's a pragmatic implementation that returns an `IEnumerable<T>`, is lazy, and behaves the same.
+_Note, this isn't the strict definition of `Cons`, but it's a pragmatic implementation that returns an `IEnumerable<T>`, is lazy, and behaves the same.
 Functional purists, please don't get too worked up!
 I am yet to think of a way of implemeting a proper type-safe `cons` (that can also represent trees, etc.) in C#._

-Functional languages usually have additional list constructor syntax which makes the `cons` approach easier.
+Functional languages usually have a shortcut list constructor syntax that makes the `Cons` approach easier.
 It usually looks something like this:

 ```F#
     let list = [1;2;3;4;5]